matthewayne/evernote-quick-edit/README.md

 # Evernote Quick Edit
-A tool that edits the ENML contents of a Evernote note.
+A command line tool that edits the ENML contents of a Evernote note.

 dependencies: evernote (install via "pip install evernote")